Nicolas-Reyland/Chaikin3D/README.md

 # Chaikin3D
-Expansion of the Chakin Algorithm to the 3rd dimension.
+Expansion of the Chaikin Algorithm to the 3rd dimension.

 ## Installation